aliyazakirova/weather-api-rtkquery-postgresql-node-tailwind/README.md

 ## Weather API Project

-This project utilizes Redux RTK Query to fetch weather data from three countries: Turkey, Russia, and the United Kingdom.
+This project utilizes Redux RTK Query, Node.js, and PostgreSQL to fetch weather data from three countries: Turkey, Russia, and the United Kingdom.
 The retrieved data is displayed on a page named "City Information."

 ### Features